asyncura/ProtonMailBridgeDocker/README.md

 ## Developers notes

 ### Automated Builds
-This repository uses GitHub Actions to automatically build and push Docker images to GitHub Container Registry (ghcr.io).
+This repository uses GitHub Actions to automatically build and push Docker images to both GitHub Container Registry (ghcr.io) and DockerHub.
 The workflow:
 1. Runs daily at midnight
 2. Fetches the latest version of Proton Mail Bridge from the GitHub API
 3. Builds both Debian and Alpine Docker images
 4. Tags them with both "latest" and the specific version number
-5. Pushes them to ghcr.io
+5. Pushes them to ghcr.io and DockerHub (using GitHub secrets for DockerHub authentication)
 6. Updates the README.md files with the new version information

 ### Manual Builds